Rêve à la lune: Versions

-Two versions of the film have been preserved, one of 112 meters, without a title card, and one of 128 meters with a title card L'amant de la lune.
-Both versions include the same number of shots but some of those in the second version are of a longer duration.
-The cast is the same with Ferdinand Zecca as the drunkard and the same uncredited actor as the moon, but there are some differences in the drunkard's costume and some of the sets.
+Two versions of the film print have been preserved; one of 112 meters, without a title card; and one of 128 meters, with a title card reading L'amant de la lune.
+Both versions include the same number of shots, but some shots in the second version are longer in duration.
+The cast is the same, but there are some differences in the drunkard's costume and some of the sets.
 Only shots 9 to 12 are identical in the two versions.
-A reasonable hypothesis for the existence of these two version seems to be that the original copy had been damaged by too much use and as there was still demand for the film a new shooting was organised.
+A reasonable hypothesis for the existence of these two version seems to be that the original copy had been damaged from use, and given that screenings of the film were still in demand, a new shooting was organised.
 The change of title also raises some questions.
-Given that L'amant de la lune [The moon's lover] appears on the original film poster, while only Rêve à la lune [Dream of the Moon] appears in the Pathé catalogue, it seems likely that the former title was the original one and that it was eventually modified because of a sexual connotation regarded as unsuitable.
+Given that L'Amant de la lune [The Moon's lover] appears on the original film poster, while only Rêve à la lune [Dream of the Moon] appears in the Pathé catalogue, it seems likely that the former title was the original one and that it was eventually modified because of a sexual connotation regarded as unsuitable.